 To prove it, we've devised five workouts that'll fry calories without numbing your brain or taking your cojones to task.
 Our inspiration for these programs?
 Strongman competitors.

-Get this and more features like this in the new Muscle & Fitness 2014 Training Trends Special Digital Issue.
-Download it NOW on Apple, Android, Kindle & Zinio!
+Get more features like this for free in the web version of the Muscle & Fitness 2014 Training Trends Special Digital Issue.

 What Would Magnus Do?